 At the same time she was elected interior rep for the IDI and lectured in DIT College of marketing and design.
 But come the millennium Roisin retired her architecture and interior design practice in lieu of a burgeoning art studio for the last decade, exhibiting in the sculpture in context and the national botanic gardens, her work has been purchased by the OPW and in numerous private collections.
 She spent a year doing sculpture and art in Whitehall college learning how to make porcelain and wood carve expanding her material knowledge again.
 Where she also won the inter schools prize for painting.
 This study prompted a love of craft and artisan crafts.
 And a deeper understanding and appreciation for craft based studios.

-Last year she returned to our screens to RTE to present a new design series focused on interiors and clutter in Desperate Houses.
+Last year she returned to our screens to RTE to present a new design series focused on interiors and clutter in Desperate Houses (now Home Rescue).

 RTE’s Desperate Houses series awakened once again in her an ambition to make over homes and breathe life into old things and helping to curate people’s memories and deal with the overwhelming clutter and yet smaller spaces which we live with today.